 At line 364: “the effect loses its statistical significance”, but the coefficient being discussed measures the difference between the relevant age group and the under 16 age group.
 The total effect for the relevant age group is the sum of the two coefficients (POLICY AND POLICY*AGEGRP).
 It is not clear whether the total effect (i.e. the sum of the two coefficients) is statistically different from zero or not.

 We initially changed this sentence to state that “the age difference (emphasis added) in the policy effect is not statistically significant.”
-In response to comments raised above, however, we have (moved this section to an appendix / removed the pooled models from the paper).
+In response to comments raised above, however, we have excluded the pooled regressions from the paper.

 b. i.
 Having the omitted group as under age 16 drivers seems odd.
 How many under age 16 licensed drivers are there in Québec?
 This seems like a very special group.
 Do they have standard driver’s licenses?

 Yes, these drivers can have standard driver’s licenses in the time period under examination.
 We chose this group because they seemed like a natural “neutral” group that does not drive very much (they aren’t even old enough to be out of high school or hold a full-time job) and thus have a much smaller chance of being affected by the policy as a result.
-In our view, this group serves as a sensible benchmark because these drivers have limited driving history.
+In our view, this group serves as a sensible benchmark because these drivers have a limited driving history.

 b. ii.
 Relatedly, keep in mind that in, for example, the bottom half of table 3 the coefficient on the “policy” variable is measuring the effect of the policy on those under age 16.